lesesalen/lesebot/README.md

 ## Production

+### Automatically

+For a very quick and easy deploy of your bot, you can quickly edit the `deploy.sh` file and change the name from `lesebot` to whatever you want it to be and then just run it from the command line `./deploy.sh`.

+### Manually

 For production I recommend hosting the bot in a Docker container and running that.
 It is fairly straight forward: